CarloAnselmo/social-media-app-backend/README.md

-For the front end, visit https://github.com/MochiCircle/social-media-app-frontend.
+For a more complete overview, visit https://github.com/MochiCircle/social-media-app-frontend.

 # Revature Social Network